knvid/knvid/README.md

 🌱 I’m currently earning a Master of Science in Bioinformatics at Georgia Tech \
 💞️ I’m looking to collaborate on projects related to machine learning applications in biology and bioinformatics \
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/vidhya-kewale-8459511a2 "My LinkedIn!")\
-⚡ Fun fact: I am currently reading Beach Read
+⚡ Fun fact: I am currently reading Beach Read!